shorepine/tulipcc/docs/tulip_api.md

 ... rabbit_pic1.png
 ```

 The main Python script must be the name of the package.
-This script needs to explicitly `import tulip,alles` if you are using those.
+This script needs to explicitly `import tulip,amy` if you are using those.
 Then, your users can start the package by `run('rabbit_game')`.
 The package will be cleaned up after when they exit.
 The Tulip World BBS supports uploading and downloading packages as tar files: just `world.upload('package')` or `world.download('package')`.

 We put a few system packages in `/sys/app`, and if you `run('app')`, it will look both in your current folder and the `/sys/app` folder for the app.

 **There are two types of apps you can make in Tulip.** One is the default: “modal”; when you import program it will go into a while True: or other infinite loop and own all of Tulip’s resources while it runs.
 This is meant for games or animations or other types of apps that require all the cycles of Tulip.
 You will need to provide your own way to quit the app, or just `except KeyboardInterrupt`.
 We’ll then clean up the imports and free whatever memory was allocated after close.

-The second type is “switchable”: if you design your app so that import program returns after setup and `program.run(screen)` exists to start up the app, but then relies on LVGL UI components and callbacks to do its job, we can support running that app alongside others.
+The second type is “switchable”: if you design your app so that import program returns after setup and `program.run(screen)` exists to start up the app, but then relies on LVGL UI components and callbacks (graphics, sequencer, MIDI) to do its job, we can support running that app alongside others.
 This can be used for music software that relies on timers or MIDI input, for example, a Juno-6 front end and a drum machine running at the same time.
 For these types of apps, we pass in a `UIScreen` object to a run method that you provide, that manages your screen and provides two buttons for quitting and switching between apps.
 The switch is “alt-tab” and keeps the UI and program running but hides it and switches to the next app available.
 The quit closes the app, clears the memory and removes the UI components and switches to the next available app.

 Note that if you draw anything without using LVGL on your app (for example, BG drawing) you will have to re-draw upon activation again.
 LVGL components will by default show themselves on activation and hide on deactivation.
 You can register an activation callback to re-draw non-LVGL components with `screen.activate_callback=callback`.